 24. Get a job

-Going to college costs money, and having a job can help cover some of the costs.
+Going to college costs money, and finding a part-time job can help cover some of the costs.
 There will be job opportunities both on and off campus during the school year.
 Landing a summer job is another option because you won’t have to balance class and work schedules.
 This is a great time to work long hours and save up for the upcoming semester.

 25. Start a side hustle